By Gustavoblalmiras • Last updated: March 2026

 5) How much food and water should I pack?

 At least 24 hours of dense snacks and water stored to reduce freezing risk.
-The Red Cross includes food and water as core car kit items.
+Longer is better if you drive rural routes or mountain passes.

 6) Do EV drivers need anything different?